Boxing Gloves: Sizing Guide

 TRADITIONAL BOXING GLOVES

 Boxing gloves generally have a more 'closed' fist, in that they make your hand adopt a more closed position inside the glove as they are designed entirely for punching.
 They are generally made from high quality leather.
 Despite the lack of the 'Leather Collar' on the wrist that Thai gloves have, Boxing gloves are usually very secure and provide a lot of wrist support as they're built primarily for people who fight with their hands.
-Established boxing brands such as Pro Box and Adidas are well worth a look, but there also younger brands emerging as real contenders, such as the British brand Ringhorns (By Venum) or American REVGEAR.
+Established boxing brands such as Pro Box and Adidas are well worth a look, but there are also younger brands emerging as real contenders, such as the British brand Fly or American REVGEAR.
 Both offer excellent, high quality products.

 THAI BOXING GLOVES